Metal Gear Solid: Philanthropy: Production

-The movie features a number of Italian actors, and the script was dubbed by voice actors to recreate the game's iconic style of voice work (in particular, an imitation of David Hayter's Solid Snake).
+The film features a number of Italian actors, and the script was dubbed by voice actors to recreate the game's voice work (in particular, an imitation of David Hayter's Solid Snake).

 Plot

-The movie is divided into three parts, the first part entitled "The Overnight Nation" is sixty-nine minutes long and follows Snake as he joins Philanthropy, an organization created in order to stop Metal Gears around the world.
+The film is divided into three parts, the first part entitled "The Overnight Nation" is sixty-nine minutes long and follows Snake as he joins Philanthropy, an organization created to stop Metal Gears around the world.
 Snake (Giacomo Talamini) teams up with Elizabeth Laeken (Patrizia Liccardi) and Pierre Leclerc (Nicola Cecconi) as they attempt to find out what's really going on in "The Overnight Nation".
-The movie is set in 2007, taking place before or right after the first part of Metal Gear Solid 2: Sons of Liberty.
+The film is set in 2007, taking place before or shortly after the first part of Metal Gear Solid 2: Sons of Liberty.

 A quote from Hive Division states:

 Philanthropy explores ideas such as genetics, which is a recurring theme in the Metal Gear series; memetics, the study of how culture, habits, and information evolve, expand, how it is used and abused.

-Parts two and three were planned for a release in 2014, but due to licensing issues with Konami it was announced to be cancelled.
+Parts two and three were planned for a release in 2014, but were cancelled due to licensing issues with Konami.
 The first twelve minutes of Part 2 are viewable on the network.